 China’s 2020 Holiday Schedule

-(Note: The Chinese Lunar New Year / Spring Festival holiday was extended to February 2 as per a notice from the State Council issued January 27, 2020.)
+(Note: The Chinese Lunar New Year / Spring Festival holiday was extended in February 2020 as per notifications from the State Council, and part of the public health and safety strategy in the wake of the COVID-19 pandemic.)

 China released its official holiday schedule for 2020 through its “Circular of the General Office of the State Council about the Public Holiday Arrangement for 2020” on November 21, 2019.